andyneff/wsl2-dns-search/README.md

-# Fix DNS Search in WSL2
+# Getting DNS Search in WSL2

 WSL2 does not support copying the DNS Search like WSL1.
-This is a fix for until someone does something better
+This is a workaround for until someone does something better

 ## Problem